 Looking to do a PhD?

-Our group is always looking for good PhD candidates, so if you are interested in doing a PhD in Visual Reasoning please contact me to discuss the options.
+Our group is always looking for good PhD candidates, so if you are interested in doing a PhD in Vision-based Spatial Reasoning please contact me to discuss the options.
 For more details review research areas and publications especially before making an inquiry or application.

 Current Funding options: